 Identify potential suppliers

 Word of mouth is one of the best ways to find an IT Supplier, so ask other organisations who they’ve used.
-You can always try traditional directories or search engines too.
+You can always try search engines too.
 Remember, you don’t always have to find someone local – these days, a lot of support can be provided remotely and over the phone.

 Shortlist your suppliers